Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 > Query the transaction with the specified serial number in the block according to the block hash

 - **parameters**
-  -String: blockHash block hash
+  - String: blockHash block hash
-  -BigInteger: transactionIndex number of the transaction in the block
+  - BigInteger: transactionIndex number of the transaction in the block
 - **return value**

 ```java